-A husband-wife partnership is a special type of business, and as such it has the ability to file business taxes a little differently than other types of partnerships.
+A husband-wife partnership is a special type of business, and as such, it can file business taxes a little differently than other types of partnerships.

 Partnerships must file income taxes on Form 1065.
 But a husband-wife partnership may be eligible to be considered as a qualified joint venture and to file using Schedule C, under certain circumstances.
 Note that in this case, each owner must file a separate Schedule C, dividing up all of the income and expenses.